ISP Throttling: How Do You Know If You’re Being Throttled?

 How do I stop my ISP from throttling?

-You can stop your ISP from throttling by using a VPN, which will hide your IP address and online activity.
+You can stop your ISP from throttling you with a VPN.
+This will hide your IP address and the way you use your internet from your ISP.
 To use a VPN:

 - Choose a VPN.